 It’s the final countdown before Valentine’s Day.
-Many idealistic romantics look upon this holiday in hopeful anticipation.
-But it can be a stressful time for those who might not have a special Valentine.
+Many idealistic romantics look upon it in hopeful anticipation but it can be a stressful time for those who might not have a special Valentine.
 Or, especially stressful if your Valentine has big expectations of romantic experience that you’re just not up for.

 But whether Cupid's arrows have missed you entirely, or you're in a relationship with a partner whose idea of romance consists of Netflix and Chill, we've got you covered.
 Here are a few last-minute Valentine's Day ideas for a fun and festive celebration.
 And yes, it goes without saying, but many of these activities apply to everyone- so don't let the categories limit you!